This easy marbled pound cake is moist, fluffy, and delicious. This coffee cake is great as a snack with a cup of coffee or milk.

-You can add walnuts, pecans or other nuts you like, you can come up with different flavors, like lemon, rum, or almond.
+You can add walnuts, pecans, or other nuts you like; you can develop different flavors, like lemon, rum, or almond.

 The options are endless, you just have to find your favorite combination.

-The secret to obtain a fluffy, delicious sweet bread stays in the egg whites.
+The secret to obtaining fluffy, delicious sweet bread stays in the egg whites.
 The egg whites are beaten until stiff and very gently folded into the batter.

 The bread will rise only because of the air that we incorporated into the egg whites.

 In the past, people did not have baking powder or baking soda available all the time, so a lot of the work was done by the strong arms of the baker who would beat the heck out of these egg whites to obtain a fluffy final product.

 Now we have electric mixers that can do the same thing for us.
 Definitely life got easier, right?

 Enjoy and let me know if you liked it!
 And if you did, maybe you want to take a look at this Sour Cherries Sweet Cornbread too.
 It is also very delicious and very Romanian.